Sage-Bionetworks-IT/aws-ami-monorepo/README.md

 ### Updating Images
-To update an image the cloudformation template we must update two repos
+To update an image the we must first update aws-infra then this repo.

 Update the cloudformation template in aws-infra:
-1. Create a PR to update the cloudformation template in the aws-infra repo
+1. Create a PR to update the ImageBuilder cloudformation template in the aws-infra repo
 2. Review, approve and Merge the PR
 3. Tag the repo with a version number

 Update the Sceptre config in this repo:
-1. Create a PR to update the url reference to the cloudformation template in the Sceptre config in the `config/prod` directory
+1. Create a PR to update the template `url` reference and `ImageVersion` number in the Sceptre config file.
+2. Review, approve and Merge the PR
+3. Once merged the cloudformation template will be deploy which will trigger an update to the AMI.
+AMIs are immutable therefore AWS will create a new AMI on every change.
+The updated AMIs will retain the same name, only the version number is updated.

-2. An update to the image definition (or cloudformation template) may require an `ImageVersion` update as well otherwise cloudformation will fail with a message like `The following resource XXXXX already exists..`.
+__Note__: An update to the image definition (or cloudformation template) requires an `ImageVersion` update otherwise cloudformation may fail with a message similar to `The following resource XXXXX already exists..`.

 ### Removing Images
 Important info when removing image builder resources and the generated